bhoamikhona/html-css-bootcamp/Section 07/README.md

 - `transparent` keyword - The transparent keyword is used to make a color transparent.
 This is often used to a make transparent background color for an element.
 The keyword is equal to rgba(0,0,0,0)

+- `:not()` - The `:not()` CSS pseudo class represents elements that do not match a list of selectors.
+Since it prevents specific items from being selected, it is known as the negation pseudo-class.

 ## Secreenshots

 ## Authors